 See our Dementia Discovery Fund video here

 +44 20 7421 7094

 Mary-Jane Elliott, Chris Gardner, Ivar Milligan, Melissa Gardiner

 +44 20 3709 5700

 About the Dementia Discovery Fund (DDF)

-The DDF is a venture capital fund which invest in projects and companies to discover and develop novel, effective disease-modifying therapeutics for dementia.
-Seven leading pharmaceutical companies (GSK, Biogen, Lilly, Takeda, Pfizer, J&J, and Astex, a subsidiary of Otsuka), the UK’s Department of Health and charity Alzheimer’s Research UK have invested in the DDF to date.
+The DDF is a venture capital fund which invests in projects and companies to discover and develop novel, effective disease-modifying therapeutics for dementia.
+Bill Gates, seven leading pharmaceutical companies (Biogen, Eli Lilly and Company, GSK, Johnson & Johnson, Otsuka (Astex), Pfizer and Takeda), Woodford Investment Management via Woodford Patient Capital Trust (WPCT), the UK’s Department of Health and charity Alzheimer’s Research UK have invested in the DDF to date.
 Heads of Neuroscience and R&D represent these strategic investors on the DDF Scientific Advisory Board and work closely with SV’s dedicated team of neuroscientists and experts to identify and evaluate novel approaches for the treatment of dementia.
-SV Life Sciences won the bid to become Manager in a competitive selection process held in 2015. www.theddfund.com
+SV won the bid to become Manager in a competitive selection process held in 2015. www.theddfund.com

 SV Health Investors, formerly SV Life Sciences, is a leading healthcare and life sciences venture capital and growth equity firm.
 SV’s goal is to transform healthcare – one investment at a time – by supporting the entrepreneurs who create and build breakthrough companies and treatments.
 With over $2 billion in capital under management in seven private healthcare funds, a 20-year track record in the US and Europe and offices in Boston, San Francisco and London, SV drives the development of new, innovative technologies.